MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-arch.md

 ---
-title: Moodle migration tasks
+title: Moodle migration tasks, architecture, and template
-description: Learn about the tasks involved in a Moodle migration.
+description: Learn about the task and architecture, and template involved in a Moodle migration.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 11/06/2020